1980 Munster Senior Hurling Championship final

-The 1980 Munster Senior Hurling Championship final was a hurling match played at Semple Stadium on 20 July 1980 to determine the winners of the 1980 Munster Senior Hurling Championship, the 94rd season of the Munster Senior Club Hurling Championship, a tournament organised by the Munster Council of the Gaelic Athletic Association.
+The 1980 Munster Senior Hurling Championship final was a hurling match played at Semple Stadium on 20 July 1980 to determine the winners of the 1980 Munster Senior Hurling Championship.
 The final was contested by Limerick and Cork, with Limerick winning by 2-14 to 2-10.

+This was the 94th season of the Munster Senior Club Hurling Championship, a tournament organised by the Munster Council of the Gaelic Athletic Association.
 The Munster final between Limerick and Cork was the 18th Munster final meeting between the two teams.
 Cork were hoping for their 39th Munster title and a record-breaking sixth successive title.
 Limerick were hoping for their 15th Munster title and their first win since 1974.